-John Paul Hampstead, Director at Passport Research, recently highlighted how mini bids have become more popular in freight procurement as shippers seek to “hug the market” and avoid overpaying.
-The challenge of course is that running more regular RFPs and managing more carrier relationships can dramatically increase the workload for logistics procurement managers.
-In his words:
+John Paul Hampstead, Director at Passport Research, wrote how mini-bids have become more popular in freight procurement as shippers seek to “hug the market” and avoid overpaying.

 "Proponents of mini bids have the right idea about marking contracted freight rates to the market on a faster cadence and making sure that rates work for both shipper and carrier to keep relationships strong.
 But mini bids, insofar as they require manual work, process management, negotiation and even auctions, introduce more shipper overhead and operating cost to move the same volume of freight."